OB-lab/James_et_al._2021-MBE/README.md

 # Phylogeny

 We used ```IQ-TREE``` to generate a maximum likelihood phylogeny with the *full-unlinked dataset* with the polymorphisms-aware phylogenetic model.
-We first used ```PGDspider``` to convert the VCF file to a fasta file. ```FastaToCounts.py``` was then used to convert the fasta file to a counts file, found here: https://github.com/pomo-dev/PoMo/blob/master/scripts/FastaToCounts.py.
+We first used ```PGDspider``` to convert the VCF file to a fasta file. ```FastaToCounts.py```  (https://github.com/pomo-dev/PoMo/blob/master/scripts/FastaToCounts.py) was then used to convert the fasta file to a counts file.
+This counts file summarises the allele frequencies for each population.

 ```
 FastaToCounts.py all_rel_50pp_80md_HWE_MAF0.05_neutral_unlinked_renamed.fasta.gz all_rel_50pp_80md_HWE_MAF0.05_neutral_unlinked_renamed.counts
 ```

-This counts file summarises the allele frequencies for each population.
 We then used ```ModelFinder``` to determine the best-fit substitution model for the data.
 The D09 population from Western Australia was assigned as the outgroup.

 ```
 iqtree -s all_rel_50pp_80md_HWE_MAF0.05_neutral_unlinked_renamed.counts -m MF -o D09 -pre ModelFinder